 Over the years, Louboutin has continued to turn out season after season of imaginative footwear.
 "For inspiration, I often imagine a courtesan living out her life in a circus," he explained to Marie Claire magazine.
 He has turned his surrealistically beautiful shoes into an international success story.
 According to The New Yorker, he sells more than 500,000 pairs of his fabulous footwear each year.
 The cost of getting a pair of Louboutins can range from nearly $400 up to $6,000.
 Louboutin has stores around the world in addition to his Paris headquarters.

 In addition to women's shoes, Louboutin has worked to expand his reach in fashion.
-He branched out into handbags in 2003, and he now offers a line of men's shoes as well.
-In 2013, Louboutin will debut his new beauty line.
+He branched out into handbags in 2003, launched a line of men's shoes in 2011 and has since introduced his nail polish, lipstick and fragrances.

 Outside of his fashion empire, Louboutin has taken on some creative challenges.
 He worked with director David Lynch on a photo exhibit in 2007.
 In 2012, Louboutin helped design many elements of Feu, or "Fire," a show at the legendary Parisian club Crazy Horse.

 With all his success, Louboutin has worked hard to defend his designs from copiers and counterfeiters.
 He took the fashion company Yves Saint Laurent to court over its use of red outer soles on some of its shoes.
 The designer also set up his own website to address the counterfeit shoe problem.

 Louboutin's attempts to trademark his signature red soles suffered a blow in February 2018, when the European Court of Justice overturned a ruling that had temporarily forced the Dutch company Van Haren to cease making its brand of red-soled shoes.
 According to the court, Louboutin's red soles are not a separate entity from the shape of his high-heeled shoes, and shapes usually cannot be trademarked under European Union law.